 At Penn Commercial Business/Technical School we believe empowerment is the way to achieve professional goals and successfully enter the workforce.
 Our programs provide just that to our students.
-At the end of the computer-aided drafting and design program, you will feel prepared with the right skills to successfully start your new career.
+At the end of the computer-aided drafting and design program, you will graduate with the right skills to start your new career.

 The job market for CAD drafters has become very competitive in the last few years.
 However, the market needs more and more specialists with deep software knowledge and endless creativity.
 Companies are always on the lookout for well-prepared professionals with a wide array of abilities.